webexpoprague/content/output/site-data.md

+CONFERENCE WORKSHOPS

-FREE WORKSHOPS - MAY 29
+Included in the Conference ticket - May 29

 Enhance your experience with two-hour practical sessions included with your WebExpo Conference ticket.